espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Critical Hit_Fumble Deck/Critical Hit Deck #12.md

 ---
 # Crushed Toe

 > Normal damage.
-The target is [[Conditions/Clumsy|Clumsy 2]] and takes a [[Other Effects/Effect_ -10-foot status penalty to your land Speed|-10-foot status penalty to your land Speed]].
+The target is [[Conditions/Clumsy|Clumsy 2]] and takes a [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Other Effects/Effect_ -10-foot status penalty to your land Speed|-10-foot status penalty to your land Speed]].
 Both effects last until healed.

 `Bludgeoning`